JohnOakwood/johnoakwood.github.io/index.md

 # 4. Cake punishments

-As everytihing in life, even cake has two sides.
-If we celebrated our victories in section 3. then in this section we have to talk about our little devils iside of os and thoir evel deed.
+As with everything in life, even cake has two sides.
+If we celebrated our victories in section 3. then in this section we have to talk about our little devils beside us and their evil deeds.

-Here ar the most common crimes and punishments:
+Here are the most common crimes and punishments:

 <p style="margin-left: 15px">4.1.
 If you break section 3. rules - you bring cake!</p>